DPGLC/Python/README.md

 # Python
+pygame test program：
-pygame test program：Import a picture and place it in the middle of the screen
+12-1：Import a picture and place it in the middle of the screen